multi-learn/summit/docs/source/tutorials/example2.rst

-Example 2.3 : Usage of grid search :v
+Example 2.3 : Usage of grid search :
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

 In |platf|, it is possible to use a grid search if one has several possible